gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 * Software Practitioners exist in multiple communities simultaneously.
 Regardless of whether they work within Science and Technology (S&T) or Acquisitions, Software Practitioners must be familiar with current practices, processes, and tools supporting software capability delivery- that is, they not only advise but also provide hands-on support (coding or technical decisions).
 * Acquisitions roles are still needed when adopting DevSecOps methodologies, and should be an integrated part of the team.

-We emphasize software to clearly articulate the differences in software-intensive systems, but it is still about the _**team**_ effort--Software Practitioners and Software Acquisition Professionals work together to deliver valuable capability at the speed of relevance within the DoD.
+While this lesson emphasizes software to articulate the differences between software-intensive systems, it's still about the **team effort.** Software Practitioners and Software Acquisition Professional must work together to deliver valuable capability at the speed of relevance within the DoD.

 _Interaction occurs constantly due to the speed of software development and deployment._ Examples of collaboration include (but are not limited to):
 * Supporting new requirements in development and contracting processes as required
-* Providing feedback on existing contracts (services and products)
+* Providing feedback on existing contracts (including services and products)
 * Supporting technical direction and incorporation of acquisition strategies
 * Supporting funding, and obligation actions and strategies

 Let’s define Software Acquisition Professionals and Software Practitioners:

+### Software Acquisition Professionals

-* **Software Acquisition Professionals**: A Software Acquisition Professional is a member of the DoD acquisition workforce who provides expertise in the procurement, management and/or development of software intensive processes and systems such as business systems, weapons systems, supplies, or services to satisfy DoD needs and support military operations.
+A Software Acquisition Professional is a DoD acquisition workforce member who provides procurement, management, and/or development expertise for software-intensive processes and systems.
+These systems include but are not limited to:
-  * Example software acquisition roles are: Program Managers, Financial Managers, Contracting Officers, Cost Estimators, Lifecycle Logisticians, etc.
+* business systems
+* weapons systems
+* supplies and services in support  of DoD need or military operations

+Some examples of software acquisitions roles are:
+* Program Managers
+* Financial Managers
+* Contracting Officers
+* Cost Estimators
+* Lifecycle Logisticians
+* Etc.

-  * The roles above represent team members who are **not** directly supporting product delivery, and instead support valuable capability delivery through navigation and leveraging of the DoD 5000.02 Adaptive Acquisition Framework (AAF), Federal Acquisition Regulation (FAR), DoD 5000.74, Financial Management Regulation (FMR) and other policies and regulations DoD- and service-specific that guide the acquisitions workforce.
+The roles above represent team members **not** directly supporting product delivery.
+Instead, they support valuable capability delivery through navigating and leveraging both DoD and service specific policies and regulations, including but not limited to:
+* The DoD 5000.02 Adaptive Acquisition Framework (AAF)
+* Federal Acquisition Regulation (FAR)
+* Financial Management Regulation (FMR)

-  * Leadership that supports Software Acquisition Professionals include Program Executive Officers (PEOs), Service Acquisition Executives (SAEs), and the military department chief information officers (CIOs) providing technical leadership
+Leadership teams that support Software Acquisition Professionals and provide technical leadership include:
+* Program Executive Officers (PEOs)
+* Service Acquisition Executives (SAEs)
+* Military department Chief Information Officers (CIOs)

+### Software Practitioners

-* **Software Practitioners**: Software practitioners are defined as individuals actually implementing software and delivering capability to users, in conjunction with the Defense Industrial Base.
+Software practitioners are defined as those who actually implement software and deliver capability to users, typically in conjunction with the Defense Industrial Base.

-  * Example software practitioner roles are: Software Developers, Software Engineers, Product Managers, Cloud Architects, User Experience Specialists, etc.
+Example software practitioner roles include:
+* Software Developers
+* Software Engineers
+* Product Managers
+* Cloud Architects
+* User Experience Specialists

-  * Software practitioners can also be Software Acquisition Professionals, as illustrated in the figure above.
-The explicit distinction emphasizes the recommendation that technical advisors should be aware of and have knowledge of current software practices, mandated by the speed of technology.
+Software practitioners may also be Software Acquisition Professionals, as illustrated in the figure above.
+The explicit distinction emphasizes the need for technical advisors who should be cognizant of and familiar with current software practices, mandated by the speed of technology.

-  * Leadership that supports software practitioners include the military department, CIOs, their cybersecurity accreditation authority, PEOs, SAEs, policy staffs, etc.
+Leadership that supports software practitioners include but is not limited to:
+* The military department CIOs and their cybersecurity accreditation authority
+* PEOs
+* SAEs
+* Policy staffs

 Remember, the DoD needs both!